-4.1 Provide individual advocacy to students who have been deprived a free appropriate public education (FAPE) due to any of the following:
+- 4.1 Provide legal consultations and individual advocacy to students who have been deprived a free appropriate public education (FAPE) due to any of the following: - Failure to identify the student as a child who needs special education, particularly when the student is at risk of being denied appropriate accommodations, placement, and services, or is at risk of long-term discipline or removal. - Failure to implement special education and related services, particularly when the failure is due to arbitrary limitations on models of delivery of services, staffing, or policy.

-- Failure to identify the student as a child who needs special education, particularly when the student is at risk of being denied appropriate accommodations, placement, and services, or is at risk of long-term discipline or removal. - Failure to implement special education and related services, particularly when the failure is due to arbitrary limitations on models of delivery of services, staffing, or policy. - Lack of appropriate and comprehensive transition services. - Denial of FAPE due to inappropriate or excessive discipline, restraint or seclusion, or other removal from the educational environment because of disability-related behaviors. - Disability-related abuse, neglect, or harassment. - 4.2 Represent or assist students with developmental disabilities or their special education parents in filing and/or resolving administrative complaints with the U.S. Department of Education (Office for Civil Rights, Office of Special Education Programs, or Family Policy Compliance Office), the Arizona Department of Education, the Bureau of Indian Education, or other appropriate administrative agencies, concerning substantive violations by any educational agency. - 4.3 Engage in activities to systemically advocate for students with developmental disabilities, including: drafting amicus briefs; monitoring proposed state legislation, Department of Education and other relevant state agency guidance, and relevant proposed rule changes to the Arizona Administrative Code and court rules of proceeding; providing written comments and/or feedback as necessary to educate the Department, other state agencies, and policymakers about the effects of such changes. - 4.4 Provide timely and accurate rights information on special education to provide individuals the tools to secure their rights, and in-person or virtual legal rights training sessions.
+- Lack of appropriate and comprehensive transition services and premature graduation or discrimination in awarding high school diplomas. - Denial of FAPE due to inappropriate or excessive discipline, restraint or seclusion, or other removal from the educational environment because of disability-related behaviors. - 4.2 Represent or assist students with developmental disabilities or their special education parents in filing and/or resolving administrative complaints with appropriate administrative agencies, concerning substantive violations by any educational agency. - 4.3 Engage in activities to systemically advocate for students with developmental disabilities, including: drafting amicus briefs; monitoring proposed state legislation, Department of Education and other relevant state agency guidance, and relevant proposed rule changes to the Arizona Administrative Code and court rules of proceeding; providing written comments and/or feedback as necessary to educate the Department, other state agencies, and policymakers about the effects of such changes.
+Collaborate with organizations focused on student rights to educate Arizona policy makers on issues impacting students with disabilities. - 4.4 Provide timely and accurate rights information on special education to provide individuals with the tools to secure their rights, and in-person or virtual legal rights training sessions, and revise or create self-advocacy materials as needed.